-Some of them had to struggle with gender bias, death threats, racial discrimination, and gun attacks to attract attention to some problems and report on the reality they witnessed.
+Sadly, some of these pioneers had to overcome gender bias, death threats, racial discrimination, and even gun attacks just to bring attention to the issues they covered and to report on the reality they witnessed.

-There are thousand of females working as journalists in the world, but let’s highlight some notable ones.
-Prepare to get inspired by these women who changed the world.
+While there are countless women working in journalism around the world, let’s take a moment to recognize some of the most notable ones.
+Get ready to be inspired by these extraordinary women who have changed the world.

 Top Female Journalists:

-American investigative journalist Amber Lyon stays brave to report on current tough news stories.
-She’s highlighting human rights abuses, environmental issues, and police brutality.
+American investigative journalist Amber Lyon continues to display bravery in her reporting of current, difficult news stories, with a focus on human rights abuses, environmental issues, and police brutality.

-In 2010, she was the first journalist to highlight the ‘Deepwater Horizon’ oil spill while broadcasting live.
-That same year, she also played a significant role in highlighting the sex trafficking of minors on Craigslist.
-As a result, this website disabled its Adult Services section.
+In 2010, Lyon was the first journalist to bring attention to the ‘Deepwater Horizon’ oil spill while broadcasting live.
+That same year, she also played a significant role in exposing the sex trafficking of minors on Craigslist, which led to the disabling of the website’s Adult Services section.

-And in 2012, she even raised the alarm on CNN.
-She incriminated them of controlling and blocking some articles as a way to protect corrupt relationships with governments, including the Bahrain regime.
+Lyon also raised concerns about CNN’s practices in 2012, accusing the network of controlling and blocking certain articles to protect corrupt relationships with governments, including the Bahrain regime.

 Veronica Guerin (1958 – 1996)

-In 2009, Roberts hosted the Academy Awards pre-show for ABC, and repeated the same in 2011.
-She made a very interesting interview with President Barack Obama for Good Morning America on May 9, 2012, winning the Walter Cronkite Award for Excellence in Journalism.
-She was also inducted into the Sports Broadcasting Hall of Fame (2016).
+One of Roberts’ most notable interviews was with President Barack Obama for Good Morning America in May 2012, for which she won the Walter Cronkite Award for Excellence in Journalism.
+She was also inducted into the Sports Broadcasting Hall of Fame in 2016.